-The chain of responsibility when it comes to heavy vehicle safety will be greatly expanded under new changes to the Heavy Vehicle National Law (“HMVL”) due to come into effect mid 2018.
+The chain of responsibility when it comes to heavy vehicle safety will be greatly expanded under new changes to the Heavy Vehicle National Law (“HVNL”) due to come into effect mid 2018.

 This could affect your responsibilities and duties from mid 2018, even if you have no direct role in driving or operating a heavy vehicle.

-The changes will mean that anybody who consigns, packs, loads or even receives goods as part of their business could be held legally liable for any breaches of the HVML.
+The changes will mean that anybody who consigns, packs, loads or even receives goods as part of their business could be held legally liable for any breaches of the HVNL.

 This means, for example, if you are using a transport company to cart grain from your property to its point of sale then you can be liable for any offences that occur in relation to the truck used to cart your grain.
 These offences could be in relation to overloading, fatigue, speeding and other traffic infringements.

-To limit your liability, you should be putting into place reasonable steps to prevent breaches of the HVML, by:
+To limit your liability, you should be putting into place reasonable steps to prevent breaches of the HVNL, by: